Shayyann7823/House-Of-Aura/README.md

 # House of Aura 👔👗

-Full-stack clothing e-commerce platform for a Pakistani fashion brand ("House of Aura" / internally named Heemia).
+Full-stack clothing e-commerce platform for a Pakistani fashion brand.
 Built with Next.js 15 (App Router), TypeScript, and Prisma/PostgreSQL, with real authentication, order persistence, and an AI-powered stylist chatbot.

 ## Features